This page documents known productions of DeLillo's 1999 play 'Valparaiso.' Most recent on top.

 The play "Valparaiso" by DeLillo had its premier at the American Repertory Theatre in Cambridge, MA on Friday, January 29, 1999.
 It concerns "a man who took the wrong plane to a mysterious destination (who) now finds himself the obsessive focus of interviews and talkshows."

 Full details can be found at the ART Valparaiso site.
-The site includes a synopsis of the play, and comments from DeLillo.
+The site includes a synopsis of the play, and the short piece from DeLillo titled "Looking for Valparaiso".

 The play is, as one column put it, unmistakably DeLillo.
 As in 'White Noise,' he is particularly tuned in to the media soundscape that we tend to take for granted.
 This play strikes me as a new type of DeLillo poetry, key repetition of phrases and pauses.